hashgraph/hedera-services/platform-sdk/docs/proposals/001-merkle-state-api/001-merkle-state-api.md

     uint64 round = 1;

     /**
-     *  The minimum ancient threshold for all judges for a given round.<br/>
+     * This is a minimum ancient threshold for all judges for a given round.
-     *  Will be a generation if the birth round migration has not yet happened,
+     * The value should be interpreted as a generation if the birth
-     *  will be a birth round otherwise.
+     * round migration is not yet completed, and a birth round thereafter.
      * <p>
      * This SHALL reflect the relevant minimum threshold, whether
      * generation-based or birth-round-based.